openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 it is required that the public endpoint is accessible directly by the Certificate Authority.

-Deployment of certificates using certbot has been validated for openstack-ansible using Ubuntu Bionic.
+Deployment of certificates using LetsEncrypt has been validated for openstack-ansible using Ubuntu Focal.
 Other distributions should work but are not tested.

 To deploy certificates with certbot, add the following to